 ||

 Article Permalink: OhioLINKInterested in an EJC article?
-It is possible to link directly to resources in EJC; permalinks are provided with articles.
-However, AU's proxy URL is not automatically added to OL resources.
-What is the proxy?
-It is a link that let's OL know your student has rights to view the database article.
-Add AU's proxy to the front of the permalink http://proxy.ashland.edu:2048/login?url=
+It is possible to link directly to resources in OhioLINK's Electronic Journal Center; permalinks are provided with articles.
+However, the library's AU's proxy prefix is not automatically added to OL resources.
+Be sure to add Archer Library's proxy prefix to the front of the OL permalink.
+It is: https://login.as.opal-libraries.org/login?url= |

 Yes!
-It is possible to share eBooks, even specific chapters in most cases, found in Archer Library eBook Collections and databases in Blackboard Learn courses.
-As with articles, you need a permalink, or persistent link to the book or chapter accompanied by AU's proxy URL.
+It is possible to share eBooks, even specific chapters in most cases, found in Archer Library eBook Collections in Blackboard Learn courses.
+As with articles, you need a permalink, or persistent link to the book or chapter accompanied by Archer Library's proxy URL.
 In most cases, the database will do the work for you.
+Below are three examples for locating eBook permalinks.
+Note that you can click on the image to enlarge for viewing.

-Cambridge CoreA search for OA, limited to content AU has access to and books, returned: International Copyright & Access to Knowledge.
-It is possible to link to the title by copying the DOI and adding AU's proxy to the URL.
-If interested in a specific chapter, choose it from the list and copy the DOI, then add the proxy.
-Format options to view are provided. http://proxy.ashland.edu:2048/login?url= |
+Cambridge CoreA search for OA and scholarly communication returned: Sustainability of Scholarly Information.
+It is possible to link to the title by using the DOI and adding Archer Library's proxy prefix to the URL.
+Archer Library's proxy prefix is: https://login.as.opal-libraries.org/login?url= If interested in a specific chapter, choose it from the list, copy the DOI provided, then add the proxy to the URL.
+Format options to view are provided. ➤ View chapter: Print vs Digital Content and Sustainability Issues |

 DOI, or Digital Object Identifier, is a unique string of letters and numbers assigned to an article, document, or other resource (the object).
 The DOI link, often provided with citations, is a "default URL value which is provided from a DOI name" (DOI Handbook, 2016, Glossary).
 The DOI "provides an actionable, interoperable, persistent link" (DOI Factsheet, 2021), it is often used when citing database articles.
 Publishers register articles with a DOI Registration Agency resulting in a DOI name and URL being assigned.